Istrupiciu/Istrupiciu/README.md

 - 🎧 [**HarmonyWave**](https://harmonywave.netlify.app) — Spotify-inspired web interface using HTML/CSS/JS

 ## 🚧 Projects in Development
-- 📝 **Spell Checker with GUI** — OCR-integrated spellchecker using PyQt
+- 📝 **Document Image Merger** — a document merge with opencv edge detection
 - 👾 **Doom Clone** — A Java-based remake of the classic game

 ---